-- (a) For all overtime worked as hereinafter defined, all employees covered under the Wage Schedules of this Agreement shall be paid as follows: - [i] All time worked over eight (8) hours or seven (7) hours per day, or forty (40) hours or thirty-five (35) hours per week (whichever is applicable), shall be paid for at double (2) the regular rate until the commencement of the employee's next scheduled shift. - [ii] For all time worked on a Saturday or Sunday, or where shift work is in effect, on those days constituting the employee's rest days in lieu of Saturday or Sunday, double (2) the regular rate shall be paid. - [iii] Should an employee be required to work on a statutory holiday, the employee shall receive 2 times pay in addition to holiday pay. - [iv] Employees shall have the option to accumulate overtime and call time to a maximum of twenty (20) working days.
-All overtime shall be converted to straight time off at the regular rate of pay (in periods of not less than one (1) scheduled day and taken at a time mutually agreed upon).
-Upon ratification of the 2014-2019 collective agreement, employees currently with greater than 20 working days accumulated overtime will have the excess days frozen at the their rate of pay in effect on June 30, 2014. - [v] Employees shall have the option to request a payout of banked overtime upon providing the Secretary-Treasurer with two (2) weeks written notice prior to a regular pay period.
+If an employee holds a temporary or continuing position and is also qualified as an Education Assistant, the employee may combine the hours of that position with hours worked as a casual Education Assistant, and all time worked over the eight (8) hours per day or forty (40) hours per week shall be paid for at double (2) the regular rate until the commencement of the employee's next scheduled shift.

+- [ii] For all time worked on a Saturday or Sunday, or where shift work is in effect, on those days constituting the employee's rest days in lieu of Saturday or Sunday, double (2) the regular rate shall be paid. - [iii] Should an employee be required to work on a statutory holiday, the employee shall receive 2 times pay in addition to holiday pay. - [iv] Employees shall have the option to accumulate overtime and call time to a maximum of twenty (20) working days.
+All overtime shall be converted to straight time off at the regular rate of pay (in periods of not less than one half (1/2) a scheduled day and taken at a time mutually agreed upon).
+Upon ratification of the 2014-2019 collective agreement, employees currently with greater than 20 working days accumulated overtime will have excess days frozen at their rate of pay in effect on June 30, 2014.

+[v] Employees shall have the option to request a payout of banked overtime upon providing the Secretary-Treasurer with two (2) weeks written notice prior to a regular pay period.
 Such payments will be made on a regular pay period.